fatherdougalmaguire/fatherdougalmaguire.github.io/index.md

 Photo credit : [Daniele Franchi](https://unsplash.com/@daniele_franchi?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash "Unsplash")

 <br>
-As a teenager, I spent a lot of my free time mucking about with the family's home computer ( a [Microbee](microbee) ).
+As a teenager, I spent a lot of my free time mucking about with the [family's home computer](microbee).

 I built a bunch of cool things ( since lost to the ages )

-Life ( as it is wont to do ) takes you different places and coding fell by the way side.
+Life ( as it is want to do ) takes you different places and coding fell by the way side.

-In recent times,  I have wanted to pick up the baton again and get my head around things have changed.
+In recent times,  I have wanted to pick up the baton again and get my head around how things have changed.

 A few projects have been bubbling around in my mind and I wanted to document what I will be doing so thing don't ( once again ) fall down the back of the metaphorical couch.

 I thought about a YouTube channel.